GJQu/GJQu.github.io/_posts/2025-12-7-pca-miniblog.md

   1. Standardize and center the data around its means.
   2. Compute the covariance matrix for the dataset.
   3. Solve for its Eigenvalues where $$\Sigma \mathbf{v} = \lambda \mathbf{v}$$
-    - Eigenvector $$\mathbf{v}$$ is the principal direction
+    * Eigenvector $$\mathbf{v}$$ is the principal direction
-    - Eigenvalues $$\lambda$$ is the variance explained by each direction
+    * Eigenvalues $$\lambda$$ is the variance explained by each direction

 The important takeaways are that eigenvectors are orthogonal (unrelated) to each other, while non-negative, we can simply rank the principal components by ordering the eigenvalues.

 ## A Pastry-Lover's Analogy
 Imagine a flaky croissant you brought home from that newly-opened bakery, which you ended up neglecting on the kitchen counter for too long.
 As time goes on, the croissant becomes flatter and more sad-looking.
 Essentially, that is what becomes your dataset as you perform PCA: the first eigenvector captures the direction of maximal variance, the second vector captures the max variance *orthogonal* to the first, the third captures the max variance *orthogonal* to the second, and so on...

-In the end, you end up with a croissant that is compressed based on its feature set $$\X$$ without any regard to its dependent variable $$\y$$.
-In a supervised learning context, it is possible that your last principal component captures 0.5% of the variance, but still contains 80% of the correlation between $$\X\$$ and $$\y$$.
+In the end, you end up with a croissant that is compressed based on its feature set X without any regard to its dependent variable y.
+In a supervised learning context, it is possible that your last principal component captures 0.5% of the variance, but still contains 80% of the correlation between X and y.
 Which is why I remind myself with a sticky note on my fridge that reads "Dimensionality Reduction is not Feature Selection!" while I drink my coffee.

 In reality, it is used for exploratory analysis in conjunction with other alternatives.